 Best Raspberry Pi HATs

-For general purpose experiments in electronics, the Explorer HAT Pro is an all in one electronics lab which fits neatly on to the GPIO.
+For general purpose experiments in electronics nothing can beat Pimoroni's Explorer range of boards.
+We've used the Explorer HAT Pro since 2015 and it remains a powerful add-on for the Raspberry Pi.
+The Explorer HAT Pro is an all in one electronics lab which fits neatly on to the GPIO.
 Four capacitive touch pads and four crocodile clip pads offer touch and capacitive input which can turn conductive objects, such as fruit and aluminum foil into fun inputs.

 Buffered 5v tolerant inputs and outputs and provide easy use of common electronic components you would normally need an Arduino board for.
 Perhaps most importantly, it has four built-in analog inputs so you can attach analog devices such as potentiometers and joysticks without the need for an additional analog-to-digital converter chip (something the Pi lacks on its own).